-One of the standout features of 5G is its super-fast speeds.
-Unlike the previous 4G network, which has speeds up to 1 Gbps, 5G can reach up to 20 Gbps.
-This boost in speed allows engineers to transfer large files, like blueprints, designs, or high-resolution images, much faster and with less wait time.
+One of the key aspects of 5G is its super-fast speeds.
+4G networks can hit speeds up to 1 Gbps, but 5G can reach speeds of up to 20 Gbps.
+This big jump in speed lets engineers move huge files, like blueprints, designs, and high-quality images, in a flash with any wait time.

 How It Helps Engineering Projects: